-It’s the big question on everyone’s mind who would like to utilise the market to the best of his or her ability – whether to invest in stocks or to speculate on currencies – also known as forex trading.
+It’s the big question on everyone’s mind who would like to utilize the market to the best of his or her ability – whether to invest in stocks or to speculate on currencies – also known as forex trading.
 Before we go any further, it’s important to establish what the difference is between trading stocks or trading forex.
 If you’re new to it all, then it could be easy to lump all these financial instruments together by accident.
-However, both of these financial instruments are quite different and each carry their own set of risks and rewards.
+However, shares or forex of these financial instruments are quite different and each carries its own set of risks and rewards.

-Vigilance is key to traversing the complex worlds that both stock trading and forex trading present and while both have similar broad underlying principles, it’s important to grasp the concepts of both.
+Vigilance is key to traversing the complex worlds that both shares or forex trading present and while both have similar broad underlying principles, it’s important to grasp the concepts of shares or forex.

 The most pronounced difference between the two is that in the case of forex or foreign exchange, you’re involved in the buying and selling of currencies.
 In fact, quite often you’re involved in the speculation of the movement of the currency pairs – which comes at a cost.
 The stock market on the other hand deals in shares, which are ownership units of a company.
 In essence, your decision to trade in stocks or currencies should come down to the assets that interest you, however, here are things to consider…